philippotto-hauber/election-model/README.md

 ## Possible extensions/improvements

 - over and beyond sampling uncertainty the model only includes "house effects" as a wedge between observed polling results and underlying voting intentions.
-Other sources of noise in the polls such as who is being polled (registered voters, all adults?) or how they are polled (online?) and should be adressed in the model in a similar fashion.
+Other sources of noise in the polls such as who is being polled (registered voters, all adults?) or how they are polled (online or not?) and should be adressed in the model in a similar fashion.
 The fact that is not the case is not a deliberate modelling decision but down to resource constraints!

 - the Stan code so far prioritizes transparency and ease of implementation over efficiency